Recognition and Complexity of Point Visibility Graphs: Introduction

 The only known inclusion relations for $\exists\mathbb{R}$ are $NP\subseteq\exists\mathbb{R}\subseteq PSPACE$.
 It is known from the Tarski-Seidenberg Theorem that the first-order theory of real closed fields is decidable, but polynomial space algorithms for problems in $\exists\mathbb{R}$ have been proposed only much more recently by Canny~\cite{canny1988}.

 Whenever a graph is known to be a point visibility graph, the description of the point set as a collection of pairs of integer coordinates constitutes a natural certificate.
 Since it is not known whether $\exists\mathbb{R}\subseteq NP$, we should not expect such a certificate to have polynomial size.
 In fact, we show that there exist point visibility graphs all realizations of which have an irrational coordinate, and point visibility graphs that require doubly exponential coordinates in any realization.
+We also prove that recognizing visibility graphs of points on a grid is decidable if and only if the existential theory of the rationals is decidable.
+This establishes an interesting connection between a natural graph drawing problem and Hilbert's tenth problem over the rationals.